Student Guide: Bachelor’s Programs

 Have you already earned credits at another university in Austria or abroad?
 Or in another WU program?
 Here you will learn more about how to transfer these credits to you current WU program.

 Bachelor’s students can apply for merit-based scholarships awarded once a year to students with an outstanding academic performance in the previous year.
-Mobility grants are also available to support students doing an exchange semester abroad.
+Mobility grants are also available to support students doing an exchange semester or internship abroad.

 WU offers a wide range of specializations (SBWLs) in the field of business administration that is constantly being expanded.